-Construction of the Recommended Plan could provide temporary positive benefits to the community as workers may be hired from the local area or workers from outside of the community would be expected to utilize local businesses during the construction phase.
-The Recommended Plan would bring additional money into the community and benefit the community.
-USACE has determined that the project implementation would not have a negative effect upon socioeconomics within the study area.
+Construction of the TSP could provide temporary positive benefits to the community as workers may be hired from the local area or workers from outside of the community would be expected to utilize local businesses during the construction phase.
+The TSP would bring additional money into the community and benefit the community.
+USACE has determined that the project implementation would not have a negative effect upon socioeconomics within the study area of Vermont